 Functions: regulates the free flow of qi, storing of the blood, improves eyesight, dizzy spells, convulsions, fainting, anaemia, strengthens digestion (liver/spleen disharmony) relieves chest pain, abdominal distension (bloating) depression.

 Emotion: + free flow, acceptance neg anger, irritability, resentment

-Functions: controls breathing and respiration, regulates body temperature, treats oedema in upper body, treats skin diseases, influenza and colds, night sweats, enteritis and dysentery.
+Functions: controls breathing and respiration, regulates body temperature, treats oedema in the upper body, treats skin diseases, influenza and colds, night sweats, enteritis and dysentery.

-Emotions: +creativity, inspiration neg not letting go, grief.
+Emotions: creativity, inspiration neg not letting go, grief.

 American College of Addictionology and Compulsive Disorders (ACACD)

 Autonomic Point - balance sympathetic and parasympathetic nervous systems, blood circulation.